protecode-sc/helm-chart/README.md

 If monitoring is needed, minimum instance size is Standard_DS3_v2.
 In that case node count can be decreased to 2.

-## Deploying Black Duck Binary Analysis using the synopsysctl
+## Deploying Black Duck Binary Analysis Using synopsysctl

 The following steps describe a high-level overview of the steps required to install BDBA in a Kubernetes cluster.